 - Once everyone is safely onboard and any medical attention has been provided, exchange information with the other vessel.
 Ask for and provide name, address, and telephone number of each person on board and any other witnesses; name and registration number of the boat; insurance company; and the insurance policy number

 - Take photographs of any damage to the boat and any visible injuries to a person

 - File a boating accident report with the Coast Guard and any appropriate state or local agency

 When a boating accident has occurred, the United States Coast Guard requires operators of all watercraft defined as vessels to make an official report.
 The Coast Guard defines the term “vessel” as any watercraft or artificial contrivance used, or capable of being used, as a means of transportation on the water, including airboats, auxiliary sailboats, cabin motorboats, canoes, houseboats, inflatable boats, kayaks, open motorboats, personal watercraft, pontoon boats, rafts, rowboats, and sailboats.

-- A person’s injury that requires medical attention beyond first aid
+- An injury that requires medical attention

 Determining Liability in a Boat Collision

 To determine liability for a boat wreck, it must be demonstrated that an individual did not conduct themselves as a reasonable person would in a similar situation.
 This includes following safety rules, including providing an adequate amount of life vests on board and being mindful of the safety of their passengers and others on the water.
 When these duties are disregarded, an individual could be deemed negligent.
 Common forms of negligence include:

 - Operator inattention